ninjaa/pro-bias/README.md

 This project, developed for the wnb-hack-20240921, focuses on creating better human-aligned subjective LLM judges.
 It consists of four main components:

-1. ComparisonGEval: An enhanced framework for more consistent and human-aligned subjective evaluations in LLM outputs.
+1. **ComparisonGEval**: An enhanced framework for more consistent and human-aligned subjective evaluations in LLM outputs.
-2. Generation of synthetic data sets for demonstrating the efficacy of ComparisonGEval.
+2. **Generation of synthetic data sets**: for demonstrating the efficacy of ComparisonGEval.
-3. Example Comparison G Evals: Showcasing ComparisonGEval's versatility across various subjective tasks.
+3. **Example Comparison G Evals**: Showcasing ComparisonGEval's versatility across various subjective tasks.
-4. Automated Essay Grading Agent: An iterative system that improves rubrics to align LLM evaluations with human raters.
+4. **Automated Essay Grading Agent**: An iterative system that improves rubrics to align LLM evaluations with human raters.

 ### 1. ComparisonGEval